 A $5 script gets the $50 million treatment in “Hide and Seek,” a routine haunted child psychothriller gussied up with A-list casting led by Robert De Niro and tyke du jour Dakota Fanning.
-Clearly dumped in the post-Christmas frame for hit-and-run business, "Hide” looks likely to scare up reasonable returns on the basis of name players and a slick trailer, but few involved will seek to put this one on their resumes.
+Clearly dumped in the post-Christmas frame for hit-and-run business — pic goes into rapid worldwide roll-out in the six weeks following its Jan.
+28 stateside opening — “Hide” looks likely to scare up reasonable returns on the basis of name players and a slick trailer, but few involved will seek to put this one on their resumes.

 A dialed-down, bespectacled De Niro plays Dr. David Callaway, a Manhattan psychologist with a cute young daughter, Emily (Fanning), who loves to play hide-and-seek games at bedtime, and a wife, Alison (Amy Irving), who dotes over their kid but seems strangely dissatisfied in her marriage.
 “Some things are beyond therapy,” she says mysteriously, before being found in a tub of blood in the middle of a cold January night by David.
 As he holds his dead wife’s body, Emily watches from the bathroom door.